sparkfun/SparkFun_GNSS_Flex_System/flex_boards/SparkPNT_GNSS_Flex_Module_mosaic-X5-Tilt/docs/hardware_overview.md

 #### Power Consumption
-The power consumption of the mosaic-X5 module depends on the GNSS signals enabled and the positioning mode.
+The power consumption of the mosaic-X5 GNSS receiver depends on the GNSS signals enabled and the positioning mode.
 The table below, lists the average power consumption for common configurations.
 The current listed, is based on a supply voltage of 3.3V.

 <article style="text-align: center;" markdown>